-- Repayment of up to \$300,000 in loans made to us by our sponsor to cover offering-related and organizational expenses; - Payment to an affiliate of our sponsor of a total of \$20,000 per month, for up to 24 months for office space, utilities, general office and secretarial support, and administrative and support services; - Reimbursement for any out-of-pocket expenses related to identifying, investigating and completing an initial business combination;

-- Payment to the underwriters of their underwriting discount, Marketing Fee, fees for any financial advisory, placement agency or other similar investment banking services the underwriters or their affiliates may provide to our company in the future, and reimbursement of the underwriters for any out-of-pocket expenses incurred by them in connection with the performance of such services; and - Repayment of loans which may be made by our sponsor, management team or their affiliates to fund working capital deficiencies or finance transaction costs in connection with an intended initial business combination, the terms of which have not been determined nor have any written agreements been executed with respect thereto.
+- Repayment of up to \$300,000 in loans made to us by our sponsor to cover offering-related and organizational expenses; - Payment to an affiliate of our sponsor of a total of \$20,000 per month, for up to 24 months for office space, utilities, general office and secretarial support, and administrative and support services; - Reimbursement for any out-of-pocket expenses related to identifying, investigating and completing an initial business combination; - Payment to the underwriters of their underwriting discount, Marketing Fee, fees for any financial advisory, placement agency or other similar investment banking services the underwriters or their affiliates may provide to our company in the future, and reimbursement of the underwriters for any out-of-pocket expenses incurred by them in connection with the performance of such services; and - Repayment of loans which may be made by our founders, management team or their affiliates to fund working capital deficiencies or finance transaction costs in connection with an intended initial business combination, the terms of which have not been determined nor have any written agreements been executed with respect thereto.
 Up to \$1,500,000 of such loans may be convertible at the time of the business combination and at the option of the lender at a price of \$10.00 per unit into units consisting of one share of Class A common stock and one-half of one warrant to purchase one share of Class A common stock at a price of \$11.50 per share.
-PA 2 Co-Investment and Craig-Hallum, and their respective affiliates, will not provide any such working capital loans or receive any such units into which such loans are convertible.